How to Boost Your WiFi Signal: Increase Your WiFi Speed

 - 802.11n (WiFi 4)

 The newest WiFi standard, 802.11ax, more commonly referred to as WiFi 6, is exceedingly fast and is considered to be a revolution in the world of WiFi.
-Since this standard is still considered new, most households have an 802.11ac or an 802.11n.
-If your router doesn’t have any of the above standards printed on it, you may have an extremely outdated router that is the main reason for your slow internet.
+If your router doesn’t have any of the above standards printed on it, you may have an extremely outdated router that is slowing down your internet.

 If you run anything older than WiFi 5, your router is most likely the reason your internet is slow.
 If you want to speed up your internet, consider upgrading to a new WiFi 6 router.